-The West Virginia Bureau for Behavioral Health and Health Facilities, through its six regional grantees and their sub-grantees, utilize the 'See Red?'
-Retailer Education Campaign for merchant education purposes.
-A number of our grantees provided on-site merchant education to retailers in their respective counties.
-WVDHHR/BBHHF disseminated the 'See Red?' material to all eligible (for Synar inspection) retailers throughout the state.
-The 'See Red?' material was revised relative to changes in the photo IDs of youth under 18, by adding FDA requirement information and information relative to WV State Code §16-9A-2 c (as amended).
-(The 'c' was added to further clarify issuance to corporations/owners).
-The 'See Red?' material was disseminated to retailers in all of our 55 counties.
+The West Virginia Bureau for Behavioral Health, through its six regional grantees and their sub-grantees, utilize retailer merchant-education material for its purpose.
+WVDHHR/BBH disseminated material to all eligible (for Synar inspection) retailers throughout the state.
+The material was revised relative to changes to the driver's license and the photo IDs of youth under 18 and under 21, adding FDA requirement information, and information relative to WV State Code §16-9A-2 (c) (as amended). (the "C' was added to further clarify issuance to corporations/owners).
+The material was disseminated to retailers in our 55 counties.